 So compared to the Discover card, the Cash Rewards offers an extra 1% back at gas stations.
 It has valuable restaurant and online shopping categories, along with grocery stores and wholesale clubs.
 Those could be quite useful for the average student.

-The signup bonus of $150 is pretty valuable too, and a great offer compared to other student credit cards.
-You’ll only need to spend $500 to get it.
-To earn that much cash back with the Discover it Chrome in your first year, you’d need to spend $3,750 in your first year on gas or at restaurants.
+The $200 cash rewards signup bonus is pretty valuable too, and a great offer compared to other student credit cards.
+You’ll only need to spend $1,000 to get it.
+To earn that much cash back with the Discover it Chrome in your first year, you’d need to spend $5,000 in your first year on gas or at restaurants.
 And that would just be the cash back you earn, not a bonus on top of it.

 Cash Rewards users who also have a Bank of America bank account get a way to earn even more cash back.
 If you redeem your rewards into a BofA checking or savings account, you’ll get an extra 10% added to the redemption.